 A KGB-era unit known as the 13th Department (and later Department V) was formed in the 1950s and tasked with eliminating Soviet threats, but the ‘executive actions’ began long before the creation of the KGB and the 13th Department.
 The Soviet ‘Directorate of Special Tasks’ was reportedly formed within the Interior Ministry in 1936 for terrorism purposes.
 A decade later ‘Spets Byuro #1’ supported and direct partisan activities behind enemy lines and engaged in sabotage and violent activities.

-The 13th Department had about 60 staff at its Moscow HQ and operated satellite units at various times in East Germany, China, and Austria, according to the CIA.
-It targeted USSR citizens, Soviet emigrés, and foreign nationals with weapons - some seemingly taken straight from the pages of an espionage thriller - including chemical spray guns and strychnine-laced chocolates, and miniature guns disguised as cigarette cases.
+The 13th Department employed up to 60 staff at its Moscow HQ in the 1960s, with satellite units operating at various times in East Germany, China, and Austria.
+According to the CIA, their targets were USSR citizens, Soviet emigrés, and foreign nationals.
+Their weapons of choice included chemical spray guns that induced heart attacks, strychnine-laced chocolates, and miniature guns disguised as cigarette cases.

 US President John F. Kennedy

 There are dozens of conspiracy theories around US President John F. Kennedy’s shooting on November 22, 1963, including at least one involving the Soviet Union.
 Lee Harvey Oswald, a former US Marine charged with Kennedy’s assassination, had ties to the Soviets.
 Oswald defected to the USSR, married his Soviet wife Marina, and returned to the US in 1961.
 Declassified documents show Oswald visited the Soviet Embassy in Mexico City on September 28, 1963, and spoke to Valeriy Kostikov, identified as a member of the KGB ‘assassination department’.
-Kostikov was a case officer in an operation sponsored by The 13th Department.
+Kostikov was a KGB officer involved in an operation evidently sponsored by the 13th Department, CIA documents show.